sriniip/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_cassandra_31110.md

     $ ./nodetool removenode 3c201a6f-441a-4510-93fd-53c2025073c3
     ```

-#### Step 9 - Repeat Steps 2-8 on all other Cassandra nodes in the cluster.
+#### Step 9 - Repeat Steps 2-8 on all other Cassandra nodes in the cluster

-#### Step 10 - Run nodetool repair on each Cassandra 2.2.19 node:
+#### Step 10 - Run nodetool repair on each Cassandra 2.2.19 node

 ```
 $cd /home/cassandra-2219/cassandra/bin